The best practices of HR 20 years ago are almost unrecognizable today.

 What Is HR Transformation?

-HR transformation refers to reshaping the HR function to improve service delivery, obtain better talent, and enhance technology adoption.
-Organizations integrate these core business elements within HR strategy to achieve business objectives.
+In a HR transformation, a company’s HR department goes through changes to improve service delivery, obtain better talent, and enhance technology adoption.
+The changes are often far-reaching: organizations can integrate core business elements in HR strategy to achieve business objectives.

 HR transformations often align with digital transformations.
 A digital HR transformation strategically integrates technology to improve HR processes.
 Digital technology enhances data collection and analytics, enables more efficient communication, and automates essential HR operations.